 Pursuing Professional Aspirations

-Hear from SITizens on how their education had prepared them to be where they are in their careers now.
+SITizens share how their education prepared them to be where they are in their careers now.

 Graduates from SIT continue to be in demand, with high overall employment and starting salaries.
-The 2020 Joint Autonomous University Graduate Employment Survey (JAUGES) findings revealed that 95.0% of SIT graduates who completed their studies between October 2019 and September 2020 have been employed.
-Hear from these SITizens on how their education had prepared them to be where they are in their careers now.
+The 2020 Joint Autonomous University Graduate Employment Survey (JAUGES) revealed that 95% of SIT graduates who completed their studies between October 2019 and September 2020 are employed.
+Here, these SITizens share how their education prepared them to be where they are in their careers now.

 Jasper Tan Yingjun, Bachelor of Science (Honours) in Occupational Therapy, SIT, Class of 2020

-“As an Occupational Therapist at the Institute of Mental Health (IMH), I assist patients with intellectual disability in the Adult Neurodevelopmental inpatient team.
-I also attend to children in the Child and Adolescent Inpatient Ward.
+“As an occupational therapist at the Institute of Mental Health (IMH), I assist patients with intellectual disabilities in the adult neurodevelopmental inpatient team.
+I also attend to children in the child and adolescent inpatient ward.

-The Occupational Therapy programme at SIT has put me in good stead to take on the various roles and responsibilities at IMH.
-The wide range of knowledge and skills that I’ve acquired are not only applicable in my day-to-day work, but also allow me to easily rotate into another team.
-Some of the knowledge and skills include mental health conditions, common interventions used for these conditions, and assessments to identify problems and set goals for therapy sessions.
+The Occupational Therapy programme at SIT has put me in good stead to take on various roles and responsibilities at IMH.
+The wide range of knowledge and skills that I’ve acquired are not only applicable in my day-to-day work, but they also allow me to easily rotate to another team.
+Some of the knowledge and skills I've learnt include mental health conditions; common interventions used for these conditions; and assessments to identify problems and set goals for therapy sessions.

-During the Integrated Work Study Programme (IWSP), I had the opportunity to work in four different clinical areas – mental health, pediatrics, orthopaedics and neurosurgery.
-The clinical attachments allowed me to put my skills into practice and broadened my scope of experience.
+During the Integrated Work Study Programme (IWSP), I had the opportunity to work in four different clinical areas – mental health, pediatrics, orthopaedics, and neurosurgery.
+The clinical attachments allowed me to put my skills into practice and broaden my scope of experience.
 It was the IWSP at the Child and Adolescent Inpatient Ward at IMH that ignited my interest in working with paediatric mental health patients.

-I enjoy my meaningful work as I get to help patients progress in their mental health journey and integrate back into the community.”
+I find my work meaningful as I get to help patients progress in their mental health journey and integrate back into the community.”

 Siti Nuruljannah Binte Salleh Iskandar, Bachelor of Engineering in Civil Engineering, SIT, Class of 2020